 Here are some examples:

 This is an acceptable length of text in a paragraph to center align.
 No more than three lines of text.
-This may present as 4 lines on mobile size.

 This is a much longer paragraph with a length that is displeasing to read because of the number of times you have to find the beginning of the next line.
 Centered paragraph text should be limited and used sparingly so it doesn’t make the user annoyed to read your text content.
 Notice all the content on this blog is left aligned?
 That’s called user experience, and don’t you forget it!